The Beatles (album): Side one

 McCartney wrote "Back in the U.S.S.R." as a parody of Chuck Berry's song "Back in the U.S.A." and the Beach Boys.
 A field recording of a jet aeroplane taking off and landing was used at the start of the track, and intermittently throughout it.
 The backing vocals were sung by Lennon and Harrison in the style of the Beach Boys, further to Mike Love's suggestion in Rishikesh that McCartney include mention of the "girls" in the USSR.
 The track became widely bootlegged in the Soviet Union, where the Beatles' music was banned, and became an underground hit.

 "Dear Prudence" was one of the songs recorded at Trident.
 The style is typical of the acoustic songs written in Rishikesh, using guitar arpeggios.
 Lennon wrote the track about Mia Farrow's sister Prudence Farrow, who rarely left her room during the stay in commitment to the meditation.

 "Glass Onion" was the first backing track recorded as a full band after Starr's brief departure.
 MacDonald claimed Lennon deliberately wrote the lyrics to mock fans who claimed to find "hidden messages" in songs, and referenced other songs in the Beatles catalogue – "The Walrus was Paul" refers back to "I Am the Walrus" (which itself refers to "Lucy in the Sky with Diamonds").
-McCartney, in turn, overdubbed a recorder part after the line "I told you about the Fool on the Hill", as a deliberate parody of the earlier song.
+McCartney, in turn, overdubbed a recorder part after the line "I told you about the Fool on the Hill", as a deliberate reference to the earlier song.
 A string section was added to the track in October.

 "Ob-La-Di, Ob-La-Da" was written by McCartney as a pastiche of ska music.
 The track took a surprising amount of time to complete, with McCartney demanding perfectionism that annoyed his colleagues.
 Jimmy Scott, a friend of McCartney, suggested the title and played bongos on the initial take.
 He demanded a cut of publishing when the song was released, but the song was credited to "Lennon–McCartney".
 After working for three days on the backing track, the work was scrapped and replaced with a new recording.
 Lennon hated the song, calling it "granny music shit", while engineer Richard Lush recalled that Starr disliked having to record the same backing track repetitively, and pinpoints this session as a key indication that the Beatles were going to break up.
 McCartney attempted to remake the backing track for a third time, but this was abandoned after a few takes and the second version was used as the final mix.
 The group, save for McCartney, had lost interest in the track by the end of recording, and refused to release it as a single.
 Marmalade recorded a version that became a number one hit.